karaoc/dayz.test/[Server-Hosting]-Preparation-for-next-update-Lastest-changes.md

 https://github.com/ExpansionModTeam/DayZ-Expansion-Settings

+You can see all the changes in the server settings with this link:

+LINK NOT AVAILABLE

 ## Mission files

 The lastest mission files are now up to date with dayz 1.10.
 We have also added back a DayZ pistol, the LongHorn !